The former BP gas station at 525 Blake Road has been demolished and will be replaced with two 6,000 square feet retail buildings.

 - Eighth Avenue South Redevelopment/The ARTery

-The City of Hopkins issued a Request for Proposals in June of 2010 asking developers to propose a redevelopment project that would connect the future Downtown Light Rail Transit station to Mainstreet along 8th Avenue South.
+The goal is for a pedestrian-friendly corridor - the ARTery - to connect the future Downtown Light Rail Transit station to Mainstreet along 8th Avenue South.

 - Fifth Avenue Flats